thomaspinckney3/cs4501/Project1.md

 The system for containers we're using requires Linux.
 If you're already running Linux on your laptop then you will likely need to just install Docker.
 If you're using a Mac or Windows, you will need to install Docker for Mac or Docker for Windows.

+Note, if you're using Windows, you must be using Windows Pro or Windows Education (both of which support Hyper-V based virtual machines) in order to use Docker for Windows.
+Docker Home will not work.
+UVa has free access to Windows Education so that's the recommended upgrade if you're using Windows Home.

-If you have an older version of Docker, you may need to install Docker Toolbox.
-And lastly, if for some reason you cannot get any of those to work (rarely occurs), you could run Docker from within a Linux virtual box (Although it would seem like that defeats the purpose of using Docker, the experience you gain from dealing with containers is still invaluable).
+And lastly, if for some reason you cannot get any of those to work, you could install VirtualBox and run Docker from within a Linux virtual machine

 Note, when you're using the Docker for Mac or Docker for Windows packages you're still using Linux.
 These packages install a